joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/22/weather/canada-wildfire-smoke-air-quality-aqi-how-bad.html

 **Hitler’s Birthplace in Austria Is Now a Police Station**\
-`The government repurposed the 17th century building in hopes of preventing the site from becoming an attraction for Nazi sympathizers.`\
+`The government repurposed the 17th-century building in hopes of preventing the site from becoming an attraction for Nazi sympathizers.`\
 https://www.nytimes.com/2026/07/22/world/europe/hitler-birthplace-austria-police-station.html

 **What to Know About the Death of Nolan Wells in Mississippi**\